ManojJiSharma/gpl2/docs/src/associated-token-account.md

 transfers.
 AToken allows the sender to create the associated token account for the receiver, so the token transfer just works.

-See the [SPL Token](token.md) program for more information about tokens in general.
+See the [GPL Token](token.md) program for more information about tokens in general.

 ## Background